 Drainage down the back of the throat from the nose and sinuses.
 (This drainage is called post-nasal drip.)

-You can take simple measures to help relieve your non-allergic rhinitis symptoms.
+You can take simple measures to help relieve your symptoms of non-allergic rhinitis.

 Try to avoid things that trigger your symptoms.